Differentiable Graph Module (DGM) for Graph Convolutional Networks: Experiments and Results

-We train our model on the 21K ImageNet dataset categories, where we have as input the semantic embedding for all categories, but only the first 1K have a corresponding ground-truth vector representation.
-The model is trained for 5000 iterations on a randomly subsampled set of 7K categories containing all the 1K of training.
+We train our model on the 21K ImageNet dataset classes, where we have the semantic embedding for all classes as input, but only the first 1K have a corresponding ground-truth vector representation.
+The model is trained for 5000 iterations on a randomly subsampled set of 7K categories containing all the 1K training samples.

-Testing is performed on AWA2 dataset, composed by 37,322 images belonging to 50 different animal categories.
-In table \ref{tab:awa} we report top-1 accuracy results for the test split proposed in \cite{wang2018zero} composed by images from 10 classes not present in the first 1K of ImageNet used for training.
-Note that, as opposed to both GCNZ \cite{wang2018zero} and DGP \cite{kampffmeyer2019rethinking}, we do not make use of the knowledge graph.
-As shown in figure \ref{fig:zeroshot}, the knowledge graph seems indeed a good graph representation for zero-shot task but even if our predicted graph shows some similarity to it, our sampling scheme fails in capturing its hierarchical structure.
+Testing is performed on the AWA2 dataset, composed of 37,322 images belonging to 50 different animal classes.
+We used the test split proposed in \cite{wang2018zero}, comprising images from 10 classes not present in the first 1K training samples of ImageNet.
+The Top-1 accuracy for dDGM is $74.7\%$, which is reater than that of GCNZ \cite{wang2018zero} ($70.5\%$), but lower than DGP ($77.3\%$).
+Note that compared to the latter two methods, our dDGM approach does not make use of the knowledge graph.
+As shown in Figure \ref{fig:zeroshot}, the knowledge graph indeed seems to be a good graph representation for the zero-shot task.
+Our predicted graph shows some similarity to it, however, fails to capture its hierarchical structure.
+We leave it for future work to impose additional constraints on the graph structure, e.g. encouraging a more tree-like structure.